QARANC.co.uk Find Extra Work

 Prior to the opening of Royal Victoria Military Hospital psychiatric patients would be cared for at the Hospital for Lunatic Patients in Great Yarmouth, England.

-D block, Victoria House at Netley treated over 15000 patients during WWI and famously treated the deputy of Adolf Hitler, Rudolf Hess, during WWII after his flight from Germany to England and his parachute jump from the plane and capture.
+D block, Victoria House treated over 15000 patients during WWI and famously treated the deputy of Adolf Hitler, Rudolf Hess, during WWII after his flight from Germany to England and his parachute jump from the plane and capture.

 From 1950 an E block was added and the army psychiatric facility was renamed Albert House.
 It continued to treat army personnel with psychiatric illnesses and alcohol dependency problems.
 From 1960 Navy personnel was also treated at Netley.